 There's nothing like Purdue zipTrips when it comes to introducing your students to cutting-edge research, scientific inquiry, and science careers.
 And best of all, it’s free!

 Can emerging technologies bring a new dawn of safety and insights to improve society?
-Can science and technology address issues of feeding a global population, climate change, and food safety without creating further problems?
+Can science and technology address issues of climate change and feeding a global population, make living on Mars feasible, and advance human health without creating further problems?
 Are we on the brink of dawn…or doom?
-In this installment of Purdue zipTrips, we will be looking at research and technology addressing issues of food protecting the quality and supply of water, food safety and security, and benefits and risks of gene editing and modification in animals.
+In this installment of Purdue zipTrips, we will be looking at research and technology addressing issues of advanced plant phonemics, how this technology helps make growing food in space possible, and how lessons learned in this process can apply to human and animal health.
 Purdue scientists discuss the next generation of technology and research, and address the big-picture issues where both excitement and concern are appropriate responses.Learn more